microsoft/FluidFramework/README.md

 ## Testing

-You can run the tests from root to run all tests (via lerna), or you can run a scoped set of tests by running the command from the directory you're interested in.
+You can run all of our tests from root, or you can run a scoped set of tests by running the `test` command from the package you're interested in.

 Note: Some of the tests depend on test collateral that lives in a submodule here:
 <https://github.com/microsoft/FluidFrameworkTestData>.
 You may choose to fetch that collateral into your local